What is a CV?

 • Additional information

-Here you can highlight any notable achievements or awards you have received throughout your career, such as publications, patents, or other recognitions, as well as mention your language skills, hobbies, or interests.
+Here, you can highlight any notable achievements or awards you have received throughout your career, such as publications, patents, or other recognitions, as well as mention your language skills, hobbies, or interests.

-How to write a CV for your career
+How to write a CV step-by-step

 Writing a good CV that is tailored to your industry and profession can help you stand out with professionalism and attention to detail.
 Learn how to write a strong CV that will make you a strong candidate in the job market.